 Upgrading from DayBack Classic

-We've been building FileMaker calendars since 2003, and with this new version for FileMaker 19 and higher, we're able to offer features we've always wanted while making it incredibly simple to add DayBack to existing solutions.
-With the new DayBack now installed as an add-on, adding it to your file just takes a few clicks, so you can spend your time customizing it, instead of installing it.
+Since 2003, we've been creating FileMaker calendars, and with this new version for FileMaker 19 and higher, we’ve finally achieved the features we've always wanted, while making it incredibly easy to integrate DayBack into existing solutions.
+With the new DayBack now installed as an add-on, adding it to your file just takes a few clicks, allowing you to focus more on customizing it rather than spending time on the installation process.

 The New DayBack for FileMaker 19